What Lies Around the Bend

 Jim Halpert: What was that?

-here.
+Also a quick note: I've decided to alternate weeks between the different types of posts described here.
 Week 1 will include, "Monday's Mama Musings," "Thursday's Thoughts," and "Sunday's Commentary" (the type of posts you've seen more lately around here, like this one.)
 Week 2 will contain, "Tuesday's Pick of the week," "Wednesday's Profile in Courage," and "Friday's Good Read.")
 So watch for the first 'Profile' to come next Wednesday, July 13, when I get to write about someone very unique, and very dear to me.
 Right now I'm working on July 10th's Sunday's Commentary, which I think many of you may enjoy: "Why the World Needs More Strong Women."